OpenSPP/documentation/_sources/explanation/social_registry.md.txt

 8. **Architectural components.** Comprise of data intake and exchange, data security and protection, management interfaces, interoperability, and necessary ICT infrastructure.

 Privacy and confidentiality are key principles of social registries as they hold large amounts of sensitive {term}`personal data`.
 The privacy and confidentiality of individuals' data must be protected in accordance with a country’s legal and ethical standards.
-Social registries must also provide accessible feedback mechanisms (usually via the corresponding social protection program), or through integration with {term}`grievance redress mechanisms (GRM)` so that registrants can appeal against eligibility decisions or report inaccuracies or errors.
+Social registries must also provide accessible feedback mechanisms (usually via the corresponding social protection program), or through integration with {term}`Grievance redress mechanism (GRM)` so that registrants can appeal against eligibility decisions or report inaccuracies or errors.

 ## Integration and interoperability of social registries